 Pathophysiology of Urinary Tract Infections in Children

-The previously mentioned organisms are known as uropathogens due to their ability to colonize the urinary tract despite the shear forces of urination.
-They adhere very well to the epithelium lining of the urethra and bladder, where they can proliferate and grow.
+The previously mentioned organisms are known as uropathogens.
+This is due to their ability to colonize the urinary tract despite the shear forces of urination.
+They cohere very well to the epithelium lining of the urethra and bladder, where they can proliferate and grow.
 Eventually, they can cause inflammation of the urinary bladder, cystitis, and symptoms arise.

 The pathogens responsible for urinary tract infections in children can also gain access to the bloodstream and cause bacteremia.
 If this happens, patients can develop pneumonia or meningitis.